-The importance of end-to-end encryption for print management
+The importance of end-to-end security for print management

 How well do you understand the security of your print jobs?

 I’m not just talking about the security protecting your print server – I mean the actual printing process itself, from start to finish.
-In other words, the end-to-end encryption and security of print jobs.
+In other words, the end-to-end security of print jobs.

 NEWS FLASH!
 Print management isn’t particularly glamorous, security-wise